Plaiir Privacy Policy

 Plaiir has appointed representatives pursuant to Article 27 of the GDPR and UK GDPR:

-• EU Representative:
+EU Representative: Rickert Rechtsanwaltsgesellschaft mbH

-Rickert Services Ltd UK
+UK Representative: Rickert Services Ltd UK

 Transfer of Information to the United States of America